Ambracian Gulf: Name

 The gulf takes its name from the ancient city of Ambracia located near its shores.
 Its alternative name comes from the medieval (and modern) city of Arta, located in the same place as ancient Ambracia.

 Geography

 The entrance to the gulf is through a 700 m-wide channel between Aktio (ancient Actium) on the south and Preveza on the north; a recent road tunnel connects the two.
 The gulf is quite shallow, and its northern shore is broken by numerous marshes, large parts of which form an estuary system.
 The Louros and Arachthos (or Arta) rivers drain into it; for this reason it is warmer and less salty than the Ionian, and a current flows from the gulf into the sea.
 It is rich in grey mullet, sole, and eel, and is also very famous for the local variety of large shrimp (gabari, in Greek γάμπαρη).
-Sea turtles and dolphins regularly make an appearance, while it contains lagoons very important for birds.
+It is home to Melibe viridis, a species of sea slug, a nudibranch, a marine gastropod mollusk in the family Tethydidae.
+Sea turtles and dolphins regularly make an appearance, while it contains lagoons very important for birds, attracting among others pelicans and flamingoes.